Zheng-Meng/Parameter-Tracking-with-Machine-Learning/README.md

 The proposed machine-learning framework inlcudes the following three main features:

-* Only the measurements from a partial set of the dynamical variables are needed, e.g., we only observe state $[R, C]$
+* Only the measurements from a partial set of the dynamical variables are needed, e.g., we only observe state $[x_1]$ in a three dimensional system,
 * Observation of the state from a small number of parameter values suffices, i.e., we only require several constant parameter values in the training phase,
 * The historical parameter values are not required in real-time parameter tracking.